“Omnivores are animals that feed on other plants and animals for nutrition.”

 Besides eating plant and animal matter, omnivores are also scavengers, which means they eat carrion or dead decaying matter.
 Some are ovivores, meaning that they eat eggs of other animals when they have an opportunity.
-Many omnivores evolved to this state after many years and are known as opportunistic feeders since they rely on both vegetation and proteins (which are found in animals) to remain healthy.
+Omnivores are known as opportunistic feeders since they can derive energy by processing both vegetation and proteins (which are found in animals).

-Hence, it becomes comparatively easier for an omnivore to get food since they have a lot more choices than either carnivores or herbivores.
+Hence, it becomes comparatively easier for an omnivore to acquire food since they have a lot more choices than either carnivores or herbivores.
 The diet of most omnivorous animals changes according to the season and availability.
-This is because if one food item becomes scarce or doesn’t grow during winter they move on to the next alternative.
+This is because if one food item becomes scarce or doesn’t grow during winter, they move on to the next alternative.